orzechowskid/css-in-js.el/README.md

 ## Configuration

-`css-in-js-mode` itself has nothing to configure, but it uses `css-indent-offset` during indentation so be sure to set that to an acceptable value.
+useful variables are members of the `css-in-js-mode` group and can be viewed and modified with the command `M-x customize-group [RET] css-in-js-mode [RET]`.

+`css-in-js-mode` also uses `css-indent-offset` during indentation so be sure to set that to an acceptable value.
 You might also be interested in playing around with `mmm-submode-decoration-sublevel`.

 ## Bugs?